Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Iteration
 ~~~~~~~~~
-Iteration is one of the most common things people needs to do in their tests.
+Iteration is one of the most common things people need to do in their tests.
 For example, you may want to to execute a search multiple times.
 Or, perhaps for
 verifying your test results you need to process a "result set" returned from a database.

 If we take the same `Google search example`_ we've been using, it's not so crazy to
-to check that all the Selenium tools appear in the search
+check that all the Selenium tools appear in the search
 results.
 This test could use the Selenese:

 =================  =============  =============